Andrews Matriculation School

 Andrews Matriculation Higher Secondary School is a co-educational school situated at Vickramasingapuram in the south Indian state of Tamil Nadu.

 History

 The School was founded in 1983 by the Correspondent D.Gnanaselvam MSc (Chemistry and Yoga) BEd along with his wife Mrs. Daisy Gnanaselvam MA MPhil[English]BEd.
 The school started in Three Lamp Campus and then moved to Kottaram campus in 1990.

 Today, AMHSS has over 1200 students on roll.
-Its academic performance is the envy of all with annual results of almost 100 percent of the students passing in first class in Tenth Matriculation Board Exam.
+Its academic performance is annual results of almost 100 percent of the students passing in first class in Tenth Matriculation Board Exam.
 The school achieved District First in Tamil Nadu Common Matriculation Exam 2009.